jjheals/py-crawler/README.md

 ### Python Packages

 A complete list of the required python packages can be found in [requirements.txt](requirements.txt).
-These packages can be installed in a virtual env automatically (depending on environment) or can be installed via pip:
+These packages can be installed in a virtual env automatically (depending on environment), or they can be installed via pip:

+    pip install -r requirements.txt
+    OR
     pip install [package_name]
     OR
     python3 pip install [package_name]

 The pip command is dependent on your environment and may vary.